Global Cloud Xchange

 Global Cloud Xchange (GCX) is a company which provides network services for enterprises, new media providers and telecoms carriers.
 In September 2022, it was acquired by 3i Infrastructure for $512 million.

 Overview

 GCX has principal offices in London, Hong Kong, and Mumbai, and additional offices in Australia, China, Egypt, France, Germany, Italy, Japan, the Netherlands, Singapore, South Korea, Spain, Taiwan, the United Arab Emirates, the United Kingdom, and the United States.

 GCX Limited was a subsidiary of RCOM, which is listed in India on the BSE Limited and the National Stock Exchange of India Limited and is one of India's largest telecommunications service companies providing wireless, wire line, long-distance, voice, data, video and Internet communications services.
-RCOM is part of the Reliance Group, one of India's largest business groups which has a significant presence in the telecommunications, financial services, and entertainment, energy and infrastructure sectors.
+RCOM is part of the Reliance Group, one of India's largest business groups which has a significant presence in the telecommunications, financial services, entertainment, energy and infrastructure sectors.